 What’s important is that not only does this improve water resistance, this results in a buffer of sorts: because it’s not part of the sole or the upper, it makes it far easier for the shoes to be resoled.

 “It allows it to be taken apart and resoled over and over without changing the fit, as long as it’s done on the same last it was originally made on,” says Taffel.

 Remember, Goodyear welts aren’t restricted to any particular sole.
 Vibram, leather, dainite, and anything in between can be part of a Goodyearwelt boot.
 It just refers to the way the upper is attached to the sole.

 A storm welt on the Grant Stone Diesel Boot, with some plastic from the construction process remaining.

 Goodyear Welt Vs. Storm Welt

-Considered a kind of Goodyear welt and sometimes called a split-reverse or Norwegian welt, the storm welt uses the same construction as a Goodyear welt but with a slightly different welt.
+Considered a kind of Goodyear welt and sometimes called a split-reverse welt — although a split-reverse welt, as seen in Parkhurst boots, is more flexible — the storm welt uses the same construction as a Goodyear welt but with a slightly different welt.
 While most shoes use what’s called a flat welt, a storm welt is wider.
 Why?
 That allows for the welt to bend upwards, so that there’s more of a seal around the barrier between upper and the mid-sole.

 It’s a little more water proof and it adds extra protection to prevent muck and water from getting stuck under the boot’s upper sole.
 Aesthetically, some guys aren’t fans.